-AI-enabled chatbots can, of course, share workload of agents, increases the company’s revenue and efficiency.
+AI-enabled chatbots can, of course, share the workload of agents, increasing the company’s revenue and efficiency.
 These can work day and night without leaves.
-Chatbots act as a savior when handling basic or repetitive queries, but they are no superhero when it comes to dealing with complex issues.
+Chatbots act as a savior when handling basic or repetitive queries, but they are no superheroes when it comes to dealing with complex issues.
 It is because chatbots can’t perform future analysis.

 So, AI has got a better application, which is machine learning that further offers sentimental analysis, to step beyond just chatting and predict human behavior to empower agents with profound insights on the customer’s journey for higher engagement.
 Sentimental analysis is no rocket science to understand.
 With the use of natural language processing (NLP), it predicts the human satisfaction level with the product/service/brand.
 It uses customer and agent behavior or information to predict the outcome of the conversation.
 Such an analysis is a miracle for businesses that can save customers from going away.